Staff that don’t work with us anymore but will be remembered for it.

-Worked on history mystery programming and research with us last year.
-She helped out with some History Mystery development early this spring, before leaving or an archeology dig in Italy, but none of us are jealous.
+Emma worked on history mystery programming and research with us last year.
+She helped out with some History Mystery development early this spring, before leaving for an archeology dig in Italy, but none of us are jealous.
 She’ll be rejoining our Rockland team this summer.

 Local History Researcher

 Alexandra is a local history researcher for Tucker House.
-She researches the history of the Tucker family and Clarence-Rockland while she helps develop and run the History Mystery programs.
+She researches the history of the Tucker family and Clarence-Rockland while also developing and running the History Mystery programs.
 Alex also attends the University of Ottawa, majoring in History and Political Science.
-Both have developed her skills in research analysis and presenting information which are important for her role.
+Both have developed her skills in research analysis and presenting information, which are important for her role.

 Program & Tourism Promoter

-Leslie has been a past volunteer at camp and knows our site and program well, and has excellent communication skills as well as confidence in public speaking, which is good since we had her go to a media event her second day on the job…and also helped at the eco-ed conference.
-Her position is about reaching out in Rockland and area.
+Leslie has been a past volunteer at camp and knows our site and programs well.
+Leslie is skilled in communications as well as being at ease in front of an audience, which is good since we had her go to a media event on her second day on the job.
+She also helped at the eco-ed conference.
+Her position is about reaching out in the Rockland area.
 Because she has experience with drama, history studies, and other cool stuff, she is also lending ideas and storytelling to the History Mystery.
 Leslie supports work on development to ensure we have great programs and great audiences to appreciate them!